robenkleene/development-references/visual-studio-code/visual-studio-code-debugging.md

 Use `"action": "debugWithChrome"` to use Chrome with the debugger attached.

+This is the only way to make breakpoints work in VS Code while running in a browser.
+E.g., there's no way to use VS Code breakpoints with Safari.

 ### Troubleshooting

 If a command is having trouble running in the Debug Console, e.g., if the full output isn't showing up, then running it in the integrated terminal instead can be helpful: